huggingface/transformers/docs/source/en/models.md

 Transformers provides many pretrained models that are ready to use with just a single line of code.
 It requires a model class and the [`~PreTrainedModel.from_pretrained`] method.

-To load a model, call the [`~PreTrainedModel.from_pretrained`] method to download and load the model weights and configuration stored on the Hugging Face [Hub](https://hf.co/models) into the model class.
+To load a model, call [`~PreTrainedModel.from_pretrained`] to download and load the model weights and configuration stored on the Hugging Face [Hub](https://hf.co/models).

 > [!TIP]
 > The [`~PreTrainedModel.from_pretrained`] method loads weights stored in the [safetensors](https://hf.co/docs/safetensors/index) file format if they're available.
 Traditionally, PyTorch model weights are serialized with the [pickle](https://docs.python.org/3/library/pickle.html) utility which is known to be unsecure.
 Safetensor files are more secure and faster to load.